CHACHA0044/Feedback-bot/README.md

 ## 🎯 How It Works

-1. Bot logs into IUL SMS portal
+1. Bot logs into IUSMS portal
 2. Navigates to feedback sections
 3. Fills forms based on your `.env` configuration
 4. Automatically detects already submitted feedback